Improving Question Answering Model Robustness with Synthetic Adversarial Data Generation: Adversarial Human Evaluation

 \section{Adversarial Human Evaluation}

+For adversarial human evaluation, crowdworkers are required to be based in Canada, the UK, or the US, have a Human Intelligence Task (HIT) Approval Rate greater than $98\%$, and have previously completed at least 1,000 HITs.
 We provide a breakdown of results from the Adversarial Human Evaluation experiments in Table~\ref{tab:results_ahe_full}, showing the number of annotators (\#Ann.), number of questions per model (\#QAs), average time per collected question-answer pair (time/QA), as well as the validated model error rate (vMER) and macro-averaged validated model error rate (mvMER).
 We also show some examples of questions that fool each model in Table~\ref{tab:examples_ahe}.